 Without effective prevention, demand for mental health services may soon exceed the level of support they can give.

 SEED digs into the root causes of common mental disorders like depression, anxiety, addictions and violence.
 But we believe preventing mental disorders isn’t enough.
-We also work to promote wellbeing.
+We also work to promote wellbeing and physical health.

-SEED is the only research program of its kind across Australia with a focus on promoting mental health and preventing mental disorders from early childhood to adulthood and into the next generation.
+SEED is the only research program of its kind across Australia with a focus on promoting mental health and preventing mental disorders across the lifespan and into the next generation.

 Our mission

-• understand how our social and emotional development early in life impacts on our mental health and wellbeing across the lifespan
+• understand how our social and emotional development early in life impacts on our mental health, physical health, and wellbeing across the lifespan

 • advise on the most effective approaches to intervening at the earliest opportunities in troubled pathways